 All Day: Let the Dogs Run

 You may be worn out from the past three days of activity, but that pup of yours doesn’t even know the meaning of “worn out”.
 Who cares that he spent ALL DAY yesterday running circles around you and returned to the house panting and limping?
 If you ask him, that never happened.
-So today, take a chill day for yourself, but do it out at Grand Lake where you sit back on the shore and lazily throw your pup’s favorite tennis ball in the lake for him to faithfully bring back.
-An hour or two of this, and you’ll be feeling relaxed and rejuvenated while he passes out at your feet.
+So today, take a chill day for yourself, but do it out at Grand Lake where you sit back on the shore and lazily throw your pup’s favorite tennis ball in the lake for them to faithfully bring back.
+An hour or two of this, and you’ll be feeling relaxed and rejuvenated while he or she passes out at your feet.

 Day 5: Spoil Each Other

-Morning: Treat yourself
+Morning: Treat Yourself